FehrIsFair/4790Project/README.md

 1. For the front end, go to localhost:3000 and you should be greeted with its sign in page which (at the time of writing) only asks for a username.
 Make sure, when doing subsequent log ins, that you type the user name correctly, it currently doesn't have any logic to tell the difference between loging in or signing up.

 2. For the graphql server you need only run

+3. You will also need to have .envs with the appropriate info in the root, /prisma, and /client.